Why We Use Exchange-Traded Funds (ETFs)

 Successful investing is not just about what you make when markets rise.
 It’s about what you keep when markets decline.

 By far, your best risk-control mechanism is proper portfolio selection – choosing the diversified portfolio that is right for you.
-That is precisely why we maintain 15 carefully risk-adjusted ETF portfolios, and why portfolio selection based on your needs will be a major focus during your Investment Suitability Interview with Keith – and thereafter should your personal circumstances change.
+That is precisely why we maintain 15 carefully risk-adjusted ETF portfolios, and why precision – selecting the portfolio that best meets your needs – will be a major focus during your initial Best Interest Interview – and thereafter should your personal circumstances change.

-In addition to this most-important risk-control mechanism – portfolio selection – exclusively at DCM we will also go completely or partially to cash, or take other defensive actions when circumstances warrant.
+In addition to precise portfolio selection – exclusively at DCM – we may also go completely or partially to cash, or may take other defensive actions when circumstances warrant.
+Click Here to read our exclusive Defensive Measures Policy.